How to Stripe Your Lawn: A Step-by-Step Guide to Achieve That Perfect Lawn Pattern

 Step 3: Mow the First Stripe

 Start your lawn mower and mow the first stripe along the marked line.
-If you have a rear-roller mower, the roller will gently bend the grass blades in your mowing direction, creating a darker stripe.
+If you have a rear-roller mower, the roller will gently bend the grass blades in the direction of your mowing, creating a darker stripe.

 Step 4: Mark the Next Stripe